John Atkinson (professor): Academic career

-Atkinson was an active member of the Classical Association of South Africa (CASA), where he was elected onto the Executive Committee as Treasurer (1981–83), Vice-Chairperson (1999–2001) and as Chairperson (2001–03).
-He served as a member of the editorial boards of both Acta Classica (1985–2003) and of Akroterion (1985–2022).
+Association of South Africa a year later.
+He retired 'slightly early' in 2001 but continued to teach for the next decade.

 In later life he developed an interest in the Roman general Gnaeus Marcius Coriolanus, who became the subject of his last scholarly publication.
 One of his more unusual examples of scholarship was a 2021 article written in collaboration with maxillofacial surgeon Rushdi Hendricks that examined the wounds suffered by Philip of Macedon.

 Death

 Atkinson died after a short illness in Cape Town, on 11 April 2022, at the age of 83.